TylerGilman/DeepfakeDetector/README.md

 (。・ω・。)

 ## Running the Network
 To feed a potentially deepfaked image or video to the convolutional or recurrent neural network respectively, use the NetworkTest.py file.
-Run The file and input the file location of either a video or image to get the model's classification (it may take a moment to prompt you to enter a path).
+Run the file and input the file location of either a video or image to get the model's classification (it may take a moment to prompt you to enter a path).
 Input "stop" to stop the program.